MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-alert-policies.md

 4. Select a severity level for the alert when a match is detected: low, medium, or high.
 Then select how often you want to be notified by email when a match is detected.
 You can choose to be notified with each match, or choose a threshold of a certain number of matches above three, and after a certain time once the event occur, starting at about an hour.
 When done, select **Next**.
 5. Select the users in your org to receive an email when the policy conditions are met.
 Select **+Select recipients** and check the boxes next to each user name on the flyout pane.
 The global admin for your organization is set by default  to receive email alerts, but you can remove them by unchecking their name on the flyout pane.
 When done, select **Add recipients**, then select **Next**.
 6. Review all selections, and make any changes to each section by selecting , then select **Next**.
 When finished reviewing, select **Create policy**.
 7. When your policy is created, select **Done**.
-You'll arrive at your **Alert polices** page with the flyout pane for the policy you just created already open.
+You'll arrive at your **Alert policies** page with the flyout pane for the policy you just created already open.

 Your policy is active once you create it.
-See Managing polices for how to manage and interact with policies.
+See Managing policies for how to manage and interact with policies.

 ## Managing policies

-The **Alert polices** page contains a table listing of all your policies.
+The **Alert policies** page contains a table listing of all your policies.
 See Alert policies page to further understand this page.
 Any user in your organization can view policies, but certain actions are restricted to certain roles; see Alert policy permissions.

 ### View policy details